Inheritance in Python

 class BaseClass: Body of base class class DerivedClass(BaseClass): Body of derived class

-Derived class inherits features from the base class, adding new features to it.
-This results into re-usability of code.
+Derived class inherits features from the base class where new features can be added to it.
+This results in re-usability of code.

 To demonstrate the use of inheritance, let us take an example.